 Seemingly serene and wistful in its verses, but crushingly overbearing in its riff-heavy choruses, the song was a No. 1 hit on the Billboard rock charts in 1994, a bright spot in a summer during which rock fans were reeling from the sudden suicide of Nirvana frontman Kurt Cobain.

 Cornell claimed he wrote the song to play with lyrics.
-"Lyrically it's probably the closest to me just playing with words for words' sake, of anything I've written," he once said, according to a reprinted version of an article from Request magazine in 1996.
+"Lyrically it's probably the closest to me just playing with words for words' sake, of anything I've written," he once said, according to an interview he gave to Request magazine back in 1996.
 "I guess it worked for a lot of people who heard it, but I have no idea how you'd begin to take that one literally."

 Despite that claim, he's since helped unpack layers of meaning from the disjointed bars he slammed together, all stemming from his fascination with the misheard phrase "Black Hole Sun."